ilovejs/AlgorithmComplexity/README.md

 Algorithm Complexity
 ===================

-Annotations library for Java which lets you document algorithm complexity for your code.
+Annotations library for Java enables you to document algorithm complexity for your methods.

-It also comes with an IntelliJ IDEA plugin which detects trivial algorithm complexity problems based on defined annotations.
+It comes with an IntelliJ IDEA plugin which detects trivial algorithm complexity problems based on the annotations.

 ## Example: